IvoNet/clean-code-python/src/dont_use_else/README.md

 # But, but, but...
 I like my else statements

 I get it.
 I like them too.
 But they are not always the best choice.
-In this case, it is better to avoid them. even if you only have something like a boolean flag to check for a condition, it might be better to think about e.g. the strategy pattern.
+In this case, it is better to avoid them.
+Even if you only have something like a boolean flag to check for a condition, it might be better to think about e.g. the strategy pattern.

 # Conclusion